By Luc Cohen

 No. Andrew has not been charged criminally, and no criminal charges could result from Giuffre’s lawsuit since it is a civil case.

 Andrew repeatedly declined requests by federal prosecutors in the United States for an interview about their probe into Epstein’s sex trafficking, former U.S. Attorney for the Southern District of New York Geoffrey Berman said in June 2020.

-A spokesman for the U.S. Attorney’s office declined to comment on Wednesday.
+A spokesman for the U.S. Attorney’s office declined to comment.
 It was not clear if prosecutors still want to talk to Andrew.

 IS GIUFFRE‘S LAWSUITRELATED TO MAXWELL‘S CONVICTION?

-No. Giuffre did not testify in Maxwell’s criminal trial, and her allegations did not form the basis of any of the six sex abuse counts against Maxwell.
+No. Giuffre did not testify in Maxwell’s criminal trial, and her allegations did not form the basis of any of the six sex abuse counts against her.

-Andrew does not appear to fit either category, said Craig Barker, a law professor at London South Bank University.
+Even before the removal on Thursday of his royal patronages and military links, Andrew did not appear to fit either category, according to Craig Barker, a law professor at London South Bank University.

 “There’s nothing I can see in the law that would suggest that he would have any entitlement to immunity whatsoever, whether that be in civil or indeed in criminal matters,” Barker said.